The Wines

 Good Luck Cabernet Sauvignon

-The dual-facing label to shows either The Good Luck Club (front) or The Bad Luck Club (back) illustrated in that most animated of media: 19th Century Japanese Kabuki masks.
+Good Luck Cabernet Sauvignon has a dual-facing label which shows either The Good Luck Club (front) or The Bad Luck Club (back) illustrated in that most animated of media: 19th Century Japanese Kabuki masks.
 It’s about the highs, lows, ayes and noes of winemaking, chance and the mad undulations of human existence.

 The Smalltown block was purchased in 2016, 40 hectares of 28 year old Shiraz and Cabernet in the premium Ebenezer District of the Barossa Valley.
 This wine was aged in new and tertiary French oak for 24 months.
 The oak lends a subtle texture and structure to the fruit leaving the palate fresh so this is a bright, varietal Cab that wears its oak lightly as a structural veil rather than anything more monstrous